Common Illness in Dogs: Diabetes

 Symptoms of Diabetes in Dogs

-Increased thirst and appetite, excessive urination, and weight loss are all signs of diabetes in dogs.
+Increased thirst and appetite, excessive urination, and weight loss are all signs consistent with a diagnosis of diabetes in dogs.
+However, because this combination of clinical signs can also be caused by other medical conditions, diagnostic blood work and urinalysis need to be performed to confirm a diagnosis.
 Making regular appointments with your vet can help detect symptoms early and prevent the disease from progressing.
-Adult dogs should be seen once a year, barring emergencies, and senior dogs – those six to ten years old and up – need a veterinary exam twice yearly.
+A general rule of thumb: adult dogs should be seen by a veterinarian once a year, barring emergencies, and senior dogs – those six to ten years old and up – need a veterinary exam every six months.

 It can be difficult to discern dog diabetes symptoms: How much water is too much?
 Most vets agree that dogs, just like humans, need to drink one fluid ounce of water per pound of weight.
 Dog water bowls typically hold eight to sixteen ounces; a Chihuahua would drink less than one bowl, while a Labrador may need up to five bowls, depending on their size).
 As for potty breaks, three to five per day is normal.
-If you notice your pup constantly has to pee yet is still chugging water, it could be a symptom of canine diabetes.
+If you notice your pup constantly has to pee and is drinking more water than normal, it would be wise to have some diagnostics performed with your veterinarian.

 Dog Diabetes Diagnosis and Treatment